-Health Psychology is still a young scientific discipline in Luxembourg and to date no Health Psychology Association exists in Luxembourg.
+Health Psychology is still a young scientific discipline in Luxembourg and to date no specific Health Psychology Association exists in Luxembourg.
 Therefore, members of the Luxembourg Society of Psychology are invited to contact the national representative of the EHPS.
 Psychology training is delivered by the University of Luxembourg.
-The University of Luxembourg was founded in 2003, is multilingual (lectures are held in English, French and German) was founded in 2003 and has a strong focus on research.
+The multilingual University of Luxembourg (English, French and German) was founded in 2003 and has a strong focus on research.
 The University offers a Bachelor of Science in Psychology, as well as a Master of Science on Evaluation and Assessment, a Master on Psychological Intervention, a Master in Psychotherapy, and a Master in Gerontology.

 The research field of Health Psychology is rapidly developing in Luxembourg and currently more research is dedicated to health behaviour and health promotion & disease prevention, not only at the University of Luxembourg but also at national research institutes and non-profit associations.

 National Psychological Society

 The Luxembourgish Psychological Society (SLP) represents the plurality of graduate psychologists and psychological psychotherapists in the Grand-Duchy of Luxembourg.
 The SLP was founded in 1985 and currently counts more than 300 active members.
 Since 2001 the SLP is an official member of the European Federation of Psychologists’ Associations (EFPA).
 The objectives of the SLP are to promote the psychological discipline in its various sectors, to defend the professional interests of psychologists, and to promote scientific research in the field of psychology.
-Over and above that, SLP edits the Luxembourg Directory of Certified Psychologists (PSYLUX, http://www.slp.lu/psylux/index.php), updates psychology related information on the SLP’s webpage (http://www.slp.lu), and reviews the current status of psychotherapeutical practice in Luxembourg.
+Over and above that, SLP edits the Luxembourg Directory of Certified Psychologists (PSYLUX, http://www.slp.lu/psylux/index.php), updates psychology related information on the SLP’s webpage (http://www.slp.lu), and reviews the current status of psychotherapy practice in Luxembourg.
 The primary aims of the Luxembourg Directory of Certified Psychologists (PSYLUX) are to set national quality standards for professional basic and continuing training, to protect clients seeking psychological services and consulting a psychologist, and to inform potential employers on the proficiency level of psychologists.
 The PSYLUX directory provides the guarantee to find a psychologist who is adequately trained, highly qualified and answerable to an ethical committee for his/her professional actions.

-The research unit INSIDE (INtegrative research unit on Social and Individual DEvelopment) of the University of Luxembourg is an interdisciplinary research unit comprising researchers from psychology, sociology, educational sciences, economics, and social work dedicated to the study of individual and social development in times of rapid social change.
-INSIDE is oriented to real-life problems using a cross-disciplinary approach.
-Major research topics comprise health, family and generations, social work, and social inequality.
-INSIDE is active in several domains, including the field of Health and Behaviour.
-Researchers in the Institute for Health and Behaviour investigate links between health and behaviour, the influence of the social environment on these behaviours, and interventions to improve the health status of individuals and populations through modifying behaviour or personal relationships (http://wwwen.uni.lu/recherche/flshase/inside/research_institutes/health_and_behaviour).
+The research unit INSIDE is active in several domains, including the field of Health and Behaviour.
+Researchers in the Institute for Health and Behaviour investigate links between health and behaviour, the influence of the social environment on these behaviours, and interventions to improve the health status of individuals and populations through modifying behaviour or personal relationships (https://wwwen.uni.lu/research/flshase/inside/research_institutes/health_and_behaviour).

-Currently there are four research groups.
+Currently there are five research groups.
 One is particularly dedicated to Stress, Pain and Pain Modulation, one to Health Promotion and Aggression Prevention, on to Self-Regulation and Health, one to Economic and Social Well-being, and one to Addictive and Compulsive Behaviours.